worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 "Then they didn't want people to know.
 Not yet.
 Maybe not ever."

-Sarah stood.
+Liv stood.
 Walked to Martin's window.
 Outside, the Arizona desert stretched dark under stars.
 Millions of miles above, two spacecraft were singing to each other, measuring distances, creating geometry in the void.

 And she understood, finally, what she'd been chasing all these years.